 Through the Lens: Seniors Card photographic competition and exhibition

-All South Australian Seniors Card members are invited to enter Through the Lens, the Seniors Card photographic competition, by submitting up to five original photographs.
-Submit your best photos for a chance to win great prizes!
+All South Australian Seniors Card members are invited to enter Through the Lens, the Seniors Card photographic competition.

 Images may include abstract expressions, unusual close ups, angles, patterns, motion, or perspectives, black and white photography, images created using scientific imaging tools and artistic effects resulting from digital manipulation.
 Artistic images make good use of graphic elements of design.
 They highlight line, shape, pattern, form, texture and perspective in their subjects.
 This category is appropriate for digital art – images created or drastically altered in software like Adobe Photoshop®.

 This year, we have combined the landscape and natures categories to make entries more flexible for photographers.
 Landscape photography captures scenes that deeply resonate with us.
 They may be powerful visages devoid of humans and their habitations or show people or animals interacting with their landscapes.
 Images showing flora and fauna will also be welcomed.
 Judges will be looking for timing, use of colour and texture, lighting, detail and composition.

 Connections that create meaning and purpose in our lives are one of the greatest determinants to living a happy and healthy life.
 It’s the quality, not quantity, of our connections that really matters.
 Interacting with family and friends, intergenerational moments… think outside the box and be creative.
 Judges will be looking for images that capture a moment or tell a story about a person’s life.

 The beauty of a portrait is its ability to tell a story – using the language of the body (not always the face).
 It can be a well-staged group photo or a more singular study that moves us through its expression and mood.
 A candid snippet in time that conveys a story and portrays emotions, thoughts and feelings.